ghoomfrog/silili/README.md

 - *tamla* is an upward flat hand with side-pointing fingers.
 - *panta* is an outward flat hand near the chest.
 - *ku* is a fist in front of the chest.
-- *as* is a forward flat hand with touching fingers.
+- *as* is a forward flat hand with all fingers touching.
 - *upu* is like taking something.
 - *pu* is a wiggling fist, not near the chest.
 - *pipi* is a walking hand.